 Booking couldn't be easier:

-1a.
-ORDER AND PAY ONLINE - The online box office for Dracula is now open at WeGotTickets.
+1. BUY ONLINE at WeGotTickets.
 Please note there is a 10% transaction fee payable.
 They will send you a confirmatory email and you can then bring that with you so you can pick up your tickets on the door on the night.

 If you would like to pay online, click HERE - or on the logo opposite this text.

 NOTE - the online box office closes at 12 noon on the performance date.
 (9am on the Saturday)